Skip to main content

 • The Pedagogy: The tension between the student's intent and the machine's optimization is a site of learning.
 This invites students to notice not just what they made, but how the machine shaped the making.
 Did the machine "impute" a generic idea because it was statistically safe?
 Did it "clamp" a controversial topic?

-These class of “tools” are more than just things we use, they are things that shape how we make sense of the world.
-We can invite students to notice that too.
+These class of “tools” are more than just things I use, they are things that shape how I make sense of the world.
+I can invite students to notice that too.
 What they've made and how they got there.
 What kind of thinking it required.
 What kind of thinking it made possible.

 Pedagogical Principles Over Platform Mastery

-Instead of waiting for impossible-to-achieve platform mastery, this syllabus is organized around a core pedagogical principle: using the design of a prompt as a site for scholarly inquiry.
+Instead of waiting for impossible-to-achieve platform mastery, this syllabus is organized around a core pedagogical principle: using the design of system instructions as a site and platform for all sorts of directions of scholarly inquiry.

-This approach allows an instructor to position themselves as co-investigators.
-The focus shifts from knowing, for example, the exhaustive details of a transformer architecture to guiding students through a fundamentally human process: asking good questions, applying analytical frameworks, and critically evaluating evidence.
+This approach allows me as an instructor to position myself as a co-investigator.
+The focus shifts from knowing, for example, the exhaustive details of transformer architecture to guiding students through a fundamentally human process: asking good questions, applying analytical frameworks, and critically evaluating evidence.

 Part I: The Course - Super Draft Mode